-Myra was one of the six most important cities of ancient Lycia (Xanthos, Patara, Olympos, Pinara, Tlos, and Myra) and by the 4th century, Myra was important enough to have its own bishops, among whom St. Nicholas (aka Santa Claus), born in nearby Patara was the most famous.
+Myra was one of the six most important cities of ancient Lycia (Xanthos, Patara, Olympos, Pinara, Tlos, and Myra) and by the 4th century, Myra was important enough to have its own bishops, among whom Saint Nicholas (aka Santa Claus), born in nearby Patara was the most famous.
 At the time St. Nicholas was the bishop, Myra was also made the capital of the Roman province of Lycia.
-Subsequent rulers treated Myra well and the city continued to prosper, but in the 7th-century decline set in as a result of Arab raids and the silting of the harbour.
-As a result of further misfortunes caused by more assaults of the Arabs, earthquakes that hit the region, and the flooding of the Myrros stream, the city was largely abandoned.
+Subsequent rulers treated Myra well and the city continued to prosper, but in the 7th-century Arab raids and the silting of the harbour started the beginning of the decline.
+Further misfortunes, such as assaults of the Arabs, earthquakes that hit the region, and the flooding of the Myrros stream, caused the city to become largely abandoned.

 Sights & Photos of Myra